 Commonly used medications for Parkinson’s disease

-- Levodopa/Carbidopa (Sinemet) - This is a combination of Levodopa (the chemical that patients with Parkinson’s disease lack) and Carbidopa (a chemical that helps the levodopa reach the brain).
-It works very well for controlling symptoms for most patients but can cause some side effects, especially after several years.
-Its effectiveness tends to decrease after several years.
+- Levodopa/Carbidopa (Sinemet) - This is a combination of levodopa (which converts in the brain to dopamine, the chemical that patients with Parkinson’s disease lack) and carbidopa (a chemical that helps the levodopa reach the brain).
+In Europe, levodopa is combined with a similar substance, benserazide (Madopar).
+Levodopa works very well for controlling symptoms for most patients but can cause some side effects, especially after several years.
+Its effectiveness also tends to decrease after several years.

 - Entacapone (Comtan) - This is a medication that helps Sinemet work better when it starts to lose its effectiveness.
 It is also available together with levodopa and carbidopa in a combined product called Stalevo.